 A proponent shall fill in EA Registration form and submit to ZEMA with written notification on the name of the expert/firm selected to prepare the EA for his or her project.

-The selected EIA expert/firm shall prepare the EA report based on the General Terms of Reference (ToR) for conducting EA in Zanzibar and submit to ZEMA the final EA report in soft and original hard copies as indicated in the General Terms of Reference for review process.
+The selected EIA expert/firm The List of Expert/Firm Authorized to conduct EIA Zanzibarshall prepare the EA report based on the General Terms of Reference (ToR) for conducting EA in Zanzibar and submit to ZEMA the final EA report in soft and original hard copies as indicated in the General Terms of Reference for review process.

 Upon receiving EA and payment of review fee, the authority shall identify the relevant stakeholder to be involved in the review process, circulate the EA report to the identified relevant stakeholders, organize site verification visit to the relevant activity area and conduct review meeting.
 The outcome of the review could be EA approval, EA rejection or a request for further information.
 In case the EA report is accepted, the EA certificate will be issued, with conditions attached.
 The certificate will be valid for five years.